Moorish Architecture In Spain: The Top 20 Examples

 Photo by Shesmax from Wikimedia Commons

 While much of Europe was still living through the dark ages, the culture of the Moors in Spain was thriving.
 They became excellent engineers and mathematicians.
-The advanced skills of Moorish craftsman can be seen here in the ceiling of the Hall of the Ambassadors in the Alhambra in Granada, where thousands of precisely cut wooden pieces are formed together to create a geometric pattern.
+The advanced skills of Moorish craftsmen can be seen here in the ceiling of the Hall of the Ambassadors in the Alhambra in Granada, where thousands of precisely cut wooden pieces are formed together to create a geometric pattern.

 Intricate Decorations